Know About EECP Treatment

 What is EECP Treatment?

-EECP (Enhanced External Counterpulsation) is a non-invasive therapy used primarily for patients with cardiovascular conditions such as angina or heart failure.
-The treatment involves a series of compressions applied to the lower legs through pneumatic cuffs, timed with the heartbeat.
-This helps to increase blood flow to the heart, improve oxygen delivery, and reduce the heart’s workload.
+EECP (Enhanced External Counterpulsation) is a non-invasive therapy used primarily for patients with cardiovascular conditions such as angina and heart failure.
+The treatment involves a 35 – 40 hour session (1 Hour every day) of compression applied to the lower legs through pneumatic cuffs (Air Jackets), timed with the heartbeat.
+This helps to increase blood flow to the heart muscles, improve oxygen delivery, activate the collateral arteries, dilate the existing blood vessels, and reduce the heart’s workload.

 Overview - What is EECP Treatment?

 Enhanced External Counterpulsation (EECP) is a safe and non-invasive treatment designed to alleviate chest pain and improve shortness of breath.
-It is a gentle, outpatient therapy that does not rely on medication or surgery, making it a low-risk option with minimal to no side effects.
-Approved by the FDA and endorsed by American and European cardiology associations, EECP is a proven approach to enhancing heart health without pain or significant risks.
+It is a gentle, outpatient therapy that does not rely on medication or surgery, making it a risk-free option with minimal to no side effects.
+Approved by the USA – FDA, NHS – UK and endorsed by American and European cardiology associations, EECP is a clinically proven approach to enhancing Cardiovascular Health without pain or significant risks.

 EECP Treatment Mumbai